http://developer.android.com/google/play/billing/billing_integrate.html

 A typical in-app billing implementation relies on three components:

-• Service (namedBillingService in the sample application), which processes purchase messages from the application and sends billing requests to the Google Play in-app billing service.
+in the sample application), which processes purchase messages from the application and sends billing requests to the Google Play in-app billing service. - A

 You may also want to incorporate two other components to support in-app billing:

-• A response Handler (named ResponseHandler in the sample application), which provides application-specific processing of purchase notifications, errors, and other status messages.
+in the sample application), which provides application-specific processing of purchase notifications, errors, and other status messages. - An observer (named

 In addition to these components, your application must provide a way to store information about users' purchases and some sort of user interface that lets users select items to purchase.
 You do not need to provide a checkout user interface.
 When a user initiates an in-app purchase, the Google Play application presents the checkout user interface to your user.
 When the user completes the checkout process, your application resumes.